 For parents, vacations to the lake promise relaxation – a chance to leave work behind, let the kids run free, and get back to who you are without all the hustle and bustle.
 For kids, it means excitement and adventure; days are spent swimming and tubing, hiking and biking and…well, we could go on and on!

 You’d think it’d be hard to find a place that does both – but these up north, lakeside cabins do just that.
 So go for it!
 Let your hair down, go barefoot, jump in the lake and soak up summer with your whole crew.
 Read on to discover where to head next – we’ve saved you a spot by the fire.

 The tongue-in-cheek name for Boondoggle Resort, an up-cycled 1950s resort near Chetek in Northwestern Wisconsin, refers to two couples’ “expensive mistake” opening a resort in 2016 with no prior experience.
 It turns out the joke is a misnomer; families are clambering after the cabins on Lake Chetek complimenting the fun hosts, retro chic decor, and classic water activities.
 You can go fishing off the dock, take one of the kayaks out on the lake, or watch the sunset from the screened-in overlook.

 Boondoggle also provides vintage bikes you and your family can ride around the island or to the nearby public beach.
-If you love cabin life, but appreciate trendy design and fun quirks, Boondoggle is for you.
+If you love cabin life and appreciate trendy design and fun quirks, Boondoggle is for you.
+As a bonus, well-behaved dogs are also welcome to stay!

 The bigger draw of Brekke’s is its endless number of activities in the summer.
 You can rent a pontoon boat, or use the free kayaks, canoes, and paddleboats to explore the lake.
 In the beachside rec room, play pool, darts, and pinball over pizza and old records.
 The resort also features tennis courts, shuffleboard, volleyball and badminton.
 No kid or kid-at-heart could be bored at Brekke’s!